Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Nonuniform sampling with derivatives

 \subsection{A multivariate perturbation result with derivatives}

-The results proved up to this section give explicit guarantees for nonuniform derivatives sampling.
-However, the conditions on the density $\delta$ are more stringent than that which is required for uniform samples.
-In this section, we show that nonuniform sampling is possible with larger gaps under appropriate conditions.
+The results proved thus far give explicit guarantees for nonuniform derivatives sampling.
+However, the conditions on the density $\delta$ are more stringent than those required for uniform samples.
+We now show that nonuniform sampling is possible with larger gaps under appropriate conditions.